chromy/chromy.github.com/_posts/2013-09-24-postitonfridge.md

 * Nginx
 * AWS

-Although we all had a hand in everything I was principally responsible for the backend and operations.
+Although we all did a bit of everything I was principally responsible for the backend and operations.
 I implemented the majority of the backend code which was written Python on top the Flask framework.
 I also handled the deployment and running of our application on an AWS server, this included setting up Nginx, Gunicorn and Redis.

 [^1]: Yes, I know, but this was after wading though the Nginx and Gunicorn docs and I was getting tired of setting up big moving pieces.